mrjak13/manage-finances-frontend/README.md

 # Manage Your Finances

 Welcome to manage your finances!
-Here you can manage your digital check book or track how much your spending.
+Here you can manage your digital check book or track how much you're spending.
 Enjoy!

 ## Getting Started